Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: MODEL AND SIMULATION

+To compare with the constant charge (CC) approximation, we assign fixed charges corresponding to the average ionization states observed in the CR simulations.
+Specifically, in the CC setup, each nanoparticle (NP) is modeled as a sphere with radius $4\ell_B$, bearing a constant charge equal to the average charge of an NP in the CR case.
+Likewise, each PE monomer is assigned a fixed charge equal to its average CR charge.
+The CC simulations are carried out using molecular dynamics under the same integration scheme and system parameters as the CR simulations.
+Counterions are included in both setups to maintain overall charge neutrality.
+All simulations were performed in reduced units with a time step of $0.005\tau$, using a Langevin thermostat with a damping constant of $1.0\tau$ to maintain the temperature at $T=1.0$.

-We position the linear polyelectrolyte (PE) chain at the midpoint between the two nanoparticles (NPs), as illustrated in Fig.~\ref{fig:fig1}.
+We position the linear PE chain at the midpoint between the two NPs, as illustrated in Fig.~\ref{fig:fig1}.
 The bonded interactions between adjacent PE monomers are modeled using a harmonic potential:

 where $K_F$ is the harmonic force constant and $r_0$ is the equilibrium bond length.
 Excluded-volume interactions between all non-bonded particles are captured using an expanded Lennard-Jones (LJ) potential.